mill1/Guns/README.md

 This Visual Basic 6 application is a game I developed during the summer of 2001.
 After launching the executable the user's desktop is shown including a gun.
 The objective of the game is to shoot down the icons displayed in the desktop.

+## Help

+The purpose of this game is to drop the desktop icons as quickly as possible.
+High scores exist per number of icons present on the desktop.
+You can choose to express the highscore either in time or in the number of shots needed.
+To do so just toggle the 'High score in shots fired' option in the menu you just accessed.

+Start the game by clicking the 'Play' button; to end the application click 'Exit'.
+To get additional information on the game controls right-click the control in question and select 'What's This?'.
+You'll have to right-click text controls twice.
+The game is over when the fire button stays disabled.

+Enjoy!

 This is the original read me:

 ------